KenKundert/assimilate/doc/configuring.rst

 are not.
 Patterns can be specified in conjunction with, or instead of, :ref:`src_dirs` and :ref:`excludes`.
 One powerful feature of patterns is that they allow you to specify that a directory or file should be backed up even if it is contained within a directory that is being excluded.
+The patterns are processed in the order given, so in this example the pattern that matches the file to be included should be given before the pattern that matches the containing directory that is to be excluded.

 An example that uses :ref:`patterns` in lieu of :ref:`src_dirs` and :ref:`excludes` is: